yedidiaklein/moodle-local_lessonation/README.md

 ## Usage

-1. Navigate to the Lessonation plugin in your Moodle course.
+1. Navigate to the Lessonation link on top menu in your Moodle course.
-2. Provide the source content (course materials, website URLs, or text).
+2. Provide the source content (website URLs or subject).
 3. Click "Generate Lesson" to create AI-powered lessons.
-4. Review and customize the generated lessons as needed.
+4. your lesson will be generated using adhoc task and will appear in your course shortly.

 ## Requirements

 - Moodle 4.5 or higher
-- AI API key (e.g., OpenAI, Azure AI)
+- AI API key (e.g., OpenAI, Azure AI) in Moodle AI settings.

 ## Contributing